shaloo/docs.arcana/docs/faq/faq-auth.md

       One if the methods is MFA.
 When MFA feature is enabled, it further strengthen the security by using multiple factors used to generate private key besides the key shares.
 A local share is created for the user at the first login that lives on the user's device.
 This local key component stored on user's device is required to get the actual private key.
 If a user changes the device, they are validated via PIN setup during MFA or security answers before the local share is re-created on the new device.

-      Irrespective of whether MFA is enabled or not, the reconstruction of private key happens only once a user is authenticated by the configured social provider and the user is verified by DKG before sharing the key shares.
+      Irrespective of whether MFA is enabled or not, the reconstruction of private key happens only after ensuring that:

+      * user is authenticated through one of the configured social OAuth providers,
+      * user is verified by DKG before sharing the key shares.

       The verification token ID changes for every user session so a malicious entity cannot reuse it.
 Also note that the same set of key shares is not returned for every user session by the DKG nodes.
 Only a random subset of shares are needed to construct the private key.

       In a future version of ADKG protocol, the key shares will be periodically refreshed to safeguard against an eventuality if some of them are somehow stolen by a malicious user.